sibytes/yetl.io/docs/reference/sources/source_reader.md

 df = spark.read.format(format).options(**options).load(path)
 ```

-How the SQL reader also has a number of features to make life easy loading from a data lake:
+However the SQL reader also has a number of features to make life easy loading from a landing area blob storage into a datalake:

 - Slice date partition format parameterisation into the file path
 - Using wildcards to load multiple slice date periods
 - Handle schema exceptions and load them into a deltalake table
 - Set exception and warning thresholds for schema exceptions
 - Set exception and warning thresholds for the min and max number of expected records
-- Automatically infer the 1st load, create a spark schema and save it into the schema repo
+- Automatically infer the spark schema op the 1st load, create a spark schema and save it into the schema repo
 - Add the file, path and or filepath as columns to the data frame
-- Adds the slice date into the dataframe of the relative data
+- Add the slice date into the dataframe of the relative data
 - Configure the corrupt record on Permissive loads

 ## Example